PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 "What's the company strategy and why?"

-You are looking for a simple answer - else the company and the product will end up a bit of a mess.
+You are looking for a simple answer - otherwise the company and the product will end up a bit of a mess.

 "How do you and the other founders avoid falling out?"